 Problem: Common Knowledge Effect – This is more colloquially referred to as common sense.
 Common sense suggests that world is flat.
 Researchers have found that teams tend to focus on shared, “in common” information, when making decisions.
 If most of the team members “know” something, that knowledge is seen as more valid than information or knowledge held by fewer group or team members.
 The result is that unique information is not shared and when it is it is often ignored.
 Social science research suggests that the reason for this is that sociality trumps effectiveness.
 As innately social creatures we actively and unconsciously seek similarities when we meet others.
 When we are first introduced to someone we usually try to find something that ties us together in a social bond.
 Once we find a common interest or viewpoint we tend to hold on to that as a way of cementing the relationship.
 This occurs more often when there is increased value in the maintaining the relationship.

 Solution: The influences that cause group members to default to social beings invested in relationship building at the expense of critical decision making and solution finding can be minimized by using technology and facilitated processes so that uncommon knowledge can be shared on equal footing with common knowledge and the negative influences of social bonding can be separated from the process.

-Of course I’m a fan of online technology like Thoughtexchange to accomplish reduce the bias that accompanies face-to-face engagement.
-The platform was developed with these biases in mind so it’s no accident that Tx effectively removes, or at least reduces, these kinds of barriers.
+Of course I’m a fan of online technology to accomplish reduce the bias that accompanies face-to-face engagement.
+Many platforms have been developed with these biases in mind so it’s no accident that some effectively remove, or at least reduce, these kinds of barriers.